-In RBAC systems, a dynamic SOD (DSOD) property with respect to the roles activated by the users requires that no user can activate two conflicting roles.
-In other words, conflicting roles may have common users but users can not simultaneously activate roles which are conflicting each other.
-From this requirement we can express user-based Dynamic SOD as property 1.
-We can also identify a Session-based Dynamic SOD property which can apply to the single session as property 2.
-We can also consider these properties with conflicting users such as property 1-1 and 2-1.
-Additional analysis of dynamic SOD properties based on conflicting permissions can also be pursued as was done for static SOD.
+In RBAC systems, a dynamic SOD property with respect to the roles activated by the users requires that no user can activate two conflicting roles.
+In other words, conflicting roles may have common users but users can not simultaneously activate roles that are in conflict with each other.
+From this requirement, we can express user-based Dynamic SOD as Property 1.
+We can also identify a session-based DSOD property that can apply to the single session as Property 2.
+We can also consider these properties with conflicting users such as Properties 1-1 and 2-1.
+Additional analysis of DSOD properties based on conflicting permissions can also be pursued as was done for SSOD.